-First make sure that you have enough iRacing dollars in your iRacing account so that you create your session.
+First, ensure you have enough iRacing dollars in your iRacing account to create your session.

 Now you are ready to create your session.